lonnyhuff/mac-bootstrap/README.md

 ## Why

-I move around computers a lot—testing, breaking things, rebuilding.
+I move around computers a lot, testing, breaking things, rebuilding.
 I keep a minimal setup and admire people who can just hop onto any machine and live in vim and a browser, but I'm particular about my workflow.
 More importantly, I think about security when moving between systems.

 Password managers like 1Password make it significantly easier to move around without leaving credentials on disk.
 If a laptop gets stolen while traveling, it's harder to extract SSH keys, PEM files, or OAuth tokens when they're not sitting in plaintext in `~/.ssh` or `~/bin`.
 This setup tries to find a balance between portability, security, personal preferences, and speed.